-Assam bans serving and consumption of beef at restaurants, public places
+Assam bans serving and eating beef in restaurants, public places

 The decision was taken at a meeting of the state Cabinet to amend the existing law on beef consumption, said Chief Minister Himanta Biswa Sarma.

-The Assam government on Wednesday banned the serving and consumption of beef at restaurants, hotels or public places in the state.
+The Assam government on Wednesday banned the serving and eating beef at restaurants, hotels or public places in the state.

 At a press conference, Chief Minister Himanta Biswa Sarma said that the decision was taken at a meeting of the state Cabinet to amend the existing law on beef consumption and incorporate the new provisions.